atsid/18f-RFQ993471-POOL1/DeveloperREADME.md

 1. Get dev dependencies: `npm install`
 1. Run code quality checks: `npm test`

+Optional: install gulp so you can execute it directly on the command line: `npm install -g gulp`.
+This is optional because `npm test` and `npm serve` will get you running, and they map to a local gulp from node_modules.

 # Running the App

 You have a couple of options to run the app after the above install completes, depending on your preferred workflow.